fmorenod81/bsg_aws_2024/Advanced_Architecting_29042024_Day1.md

 Hybrid Cloud with AWS - Link: [Whitepaper](https://d1.awsstatic.com/whitepapers/hybrid-cloud-with-aws.pdf?did=wp_card&trk=wp_card)

+QUESTIONS:
+a) What is the charge for having EC2 on Outposts?
+R:/ According to [AWS Questions on Repost](https://repost.aws/questions/QU5UM3emo5R4ypbOElxg4dQA/is-the-pricing-of-using-services-in-outpost-the-same-as-using-on-cloud) and [Outposts section on the How AWS Pricing Works Whitepaper](https://docs.aws.amazon.com/whitepapers/latest/how-aws-pricing-works/aws-outposts.html); you have to pay for the service usage no for the capacity.
+On the repost, it appears the Load Balancer Example.
+To complement the pricing scheme, you can review [Outposts Pricing Guide](https://aws.amazon.com/outposts/rack/pricing/)

+b) What is the procedure of ASG on Outposts ?
+R:/I like this tech article about the capacity of [Load Balancer on Outposts](https://aws.amazon.com/blogs/networking-and-content-delivery/configuring-an-application-load-balancer-on-aws-outposts/)

 ### Storage Gateway

 Tag: AWS File Gateway Tag on Blogs - Link: [AWS Storage Blog](https://aws.amazon.com/blogs/storage/tag/aws-file-gateway/)